SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Method

+Given the input $x_{real}$, we use a generator named $GEN$ to estimate the 3D pose and camera simultaneously.

+Specifically, $GEN$ contains two modules: pose estimation module and camera estimation module.
+Let $D=(d_{1},d_{2},...,d_{N})$ denotes the output of the pose estimation module, which represents the depth of each joint relative to the root joint.
+Then we have $Z = D+c$, and $X_{pred}=(X,Y,Z)$ by Eq.\ref{xf} and Eq.\ref{yf}.
+Considering the difference among the average depths of the estimated 3D poses from different angles, the camera estimation module outputs a more simplified weak perspective camera $K\in \mathbb{R}^{2*3}$, which is used to mix the estimated 3D poses from the source angle and other angles to impose SVMAC constraints.

-For the network structure of our generator, we first use a shared residual block to extract the feature of input 2D joint locations.
-Then, for the pose estimation part, we add two residual blocks after the shared residual block and finally add a fully connected layer to output a $3N$-dimensional vector.
-And for the camera estimation part, we add two residual blocks after the shared residual block and finally add a fully connected layer to output a $6$-dimensional vector.
-In addition, there are batch-normalization\cite{2015Batch}, Leaky-Relu\cite{b_xu_n_wang_t_chen_m_li_empirical_2015}, and dropout\cite{2014Dropout} after each layer.
+Figure \ref{generator} shows the network structure of the generator.
+We first use a fully connected layer and a shared residual block to extract the feature of input 2D joint locations.
+Then, for the pose estimation module, we add two residual blocks after the shared residual block and finally add a fully connected layer to output a $N$-dimensional vector, while the camera estimation module contains two residual blocks after the shared residual block and a fully connected layer to output a $6$-dimensional vector.
+In addition, each layer is followed by batch-normalization\cite{2015Batch}, leaky ReLUs\cite{b_xu_n_wang_t_chen_m_li_empirical_2015}, and dropout\cite{2014Dropout}.

-\subsection{Single-View-Multi-Angle consistency}
+\subsection{Single-view-multi-angle consistency}